gu-fan/riv.vim/README.rst

   +  The current links are highlighted.

-* Indent: Fixed default indent file to match the ReST syntax.
+* Indent:

+  Improved and fixed default indent file.

 Install
 -------